 A pre-1700s well has been designated as an American Water Landmark, and the town plan and plaza were designated a National Historic Landmark in 1970.

-Visitors can enjoy local events at the plaza like the summer Concerts in the Plaza series and the Nights of Lights during the holidays.
+Visitors can enjoy local events at the plaza such as the summer Concerts in the Plaza series and the Nights of Lights during the holidays.
 The plaza is surrounded by large cannons which make for a fun vacation photo op.
-The Plaza de la Constitución is located across from the Government House.